All the health plans available through the SHOP include the following benefits:

-Members of federally recognized tribes are eligible for special enrollment once every month.
+Members of federally-recognized tribes are eligible for special enrollment once every month.

 If you choose to waive coverage during the open enrollment period, it means that you give up the opportunity to enroll in the health coverage provided by your employer for the upcoming year.
-You will not eligible for health coverage through your employer until the next open enrollment period.
+You will not be eligible for health coverage through your employer until the next open enrollment period.

 You can add a dependent either during open enrollment or special enrollment by completing the Update Dependents step.